DHay10/Ecom_ProjectF22/ProjectProposal.md

 ### Features

-- As a seller, I can register, login, and logout (Not New)
+- As a seller, I can login and logout (Not New)
 - As a seller, I can add products for sale
 - As a seller, I can modify products for sale
 - As a seller, I can remove products for sale